A Basildon Chronology|

 the name Liberty Hall in recognition of a previous building that once stood nearby prior to the

 new towns' conception.
-Later in the 1990s QD discount store took over the store when Liberty
+Later in the 1990s QD (Quality Discounts) store took over the building when the Liberty

 Most Holy Trinity Catholic Church Hall in Wickhay, Lee Chapel North opened.
 This new multi-functional church hall was built to replace the smaller church

 sited closeby at Roundacre, Long Lynderswood adjacent to Laindon Link, which had opened in 1963.
 The cost of the new hall, which included an on site